The Swan Archives

 Finally, many of the TV monitors have little dead songbirds superimposed over labels that had presumably said "Swan Song".

-Still, the Swan Song name does show up here and there.
+Still, like weeds pushing their way through cracks in the sidewalk, the Swan Song name does show up in the final cut here and there:

 On cameras